kz159/vk_types/README.md

 # Vk types(deprecated)

 **Warning** This library is forked from abandoned project that I've found on github
-the only thing it's useful for is types which **outdated**
-and updated when needed, PR's are welcome!
+this repo updates when needed, so your PR's are welcome!
 5.101

 ## Install